Using online business networking tools to obtain introductions and referrals for sales prospecting.

 Third party introductions depend on ability to write a compelling message that expresses clear benefit for the person you want to reach.
 If the end recipient is linked to someone you know, your message also has to convince each intermediary that it is important to pass your message on.

 Online Business networking offers a viable alternative to a direct, cold approach.
 Constructing the right message is just as important for success with either method.
 It is a topic that warrants study, forethought, planning, and preparation.
 ‘The old adage, "It's not what you know, but who you know," could, paradoxically, be the motto for the Information Age’.

-If you need to need to find more sales prospects using online business networking tools and want to develop broader online business networking skills, we can help.
+If you need to need to find more sales prospects using online business networking tools, we can help.
 Telephone +44 (0)1392 851500 for more information.
 We will be pleased to learn about your needs and talk through some options.
 Send email to email@example.com for a prompt reply or use the contact form here.